piql/unbox/doc/DETAILED.md

 ## Parsing the control frame and unboxing the Table of Contents

 There are many ways to parse the control frame data.
-Piql provides a "built-in" and self-contained way which is printed along the reel alongside the unboxing code.
+Piql provides a "built-in" and self-contained way which is printed in the representation information within the reel along with the unboxing source code.
 This is the `afs` library.

 First we'll need to add some more includes to our project: